 At the mid-point of my career in brand and marketing in the 80’s, there was a step-change in attitude relating to the value of targeting older consumers – in marketing speak, coined as ‘marketing to silver surfers’.

-Historically, this demographic had been largely ignored as they were viewed as cynical, demanding, critical and difficult to influence to the extent that would manifest in a change in purchasing behaviour.
+Historically, this demographic had been largely ignored by marketers as they were viewed as being cynical, demanding, critical and difficult to influence to an extent that would manifest in a change in purchasing behaviour.
 In short, not worth the marketing investment.

-But then marketers realised that this demographic had higher relative wealth and greater spending power than the audiences which were the target of their main marketing spend.
+But then marketers realised that this cohort had higher relative wealth and greater spending power than the audiences which were the target of their main marketing spend.

 And rather than continuing to view them as a secondary, peripheral audience, brands started to manifest with this audience at their core.

-And today there are significant innovation opportunities in relation to healthy ageing and the food and drink sector can continue to unlock innovation opportunities by focusing on this growing importance.
+And today there are significant innovation opportunities in relation to healthy ageing, and the food and drink sector can unlock innovation opportunities by focusing on this growing importance.

-Europe is ageing.
-By 2050 the population of over 65s is expected to reach almost 150m in the region and as highlighted in my 2021 trends report, we now have more individuals over 60 than under 16 in the UK.
+Overall, Europe is ageing.
+By 2050 the population of over 65’s is expected to reach almost 150 million and as highlighted in my 2023 Trends Report, we now have more individuals over 60 than under 16 in the UK.

 Driven by falling fertility rates and increasing life expectancy, many countries are ageing at a faster pace than in the past.

 According to the World Health Organisation, by 2030 there are expected to be 44 ‘super-aged’ countries where more than 20% of the population is over 65, including Italy, Germany and the UK.
 And this is a large, growing, and relatively affluent demographic.